Overview

 Summary AI

-The text modifies the definition of sport fishing equipment in the America’s Conservation Enhancement Act by extending the timeframe during which certain provisions apply.
-This period will start with the enactment of the America’s Conservation Enhancement Reauthorization Act of 2024 and end on September 30, 2030.
+The section modifies the timeline for the definition of sport fishing equipment under the Toxic Substances Control Act (TSCA).
+It changes the effective period to start with the enactment of the America's Conservation Enhancement Reauthorization Act of 2024 and to end on September 30, 2030.

 108. Chesapeake Bay Program Read Opens in new tab